kecskemethy/devops_academy-ansible_lab/README.md

     exit
     ```

-### gen SSH key in control server and add it to web and db server. test ssh connection.
+### Setup paswordless server communication using SSH key in control server

+We generate an ssh key in acs and add the public key to both web and db server.
+Finally test SSH connection.

     ```bash
     vagrant ssh acs